 - 3 CEUs is the equivalent of 30 hours (1 unit = 10 hours).
 LAUSD gives 3 salary points when someone submits for 45 hours.
 The salary points are calculated at the same rate as semester units which is 15 hours per unit.

 - Participants who choose to receive this USC credit will be asked to complete an outbound survey throughout the 5-days of the seminar, to be completed and submitted by the last day of the seminar.
 It will take approximately 3 hours to complete the survey.

 - Q: What time does the parking lot for the seminar venue (Korean Cultural Center of Los Angeles (KCCLA)) open?

 - A: Time may shift slightly, but as of now, KCCLA parking lot gate will open at approximately 7:20 am.
 The front door of the KCCLA building will open at 7:30am, so at that time, attendees can come up (stairs and elevator available) early to the lecture hall.
 Breakfast will be served from approximately 7:45 am.

 - Q: Do we have to attend all 5-days in order to receive back the $50 refundable deposit?

 - A: Yes, seminar participants must attend all 5-days of the seminar in order to have their $50 refundable deposit returned to them, and to receive the LAUSD or USC credits.

 - Q: What cost is covered for fellowship participants?

 - A: Fellowship grant will include the cost of hotel (5 nights 6 days stay).
-Airfare and ground transportation is NOT included.
-Participants must arrange their own ride from and to the airport and hotel (hotel address will be announced closer to the seminar date)
+Airfare and ground transportation are NOT included.
+Participants must arrange their own ride to and from the airport and hotel (hotel address will be announced closer to the seminar date)